-At the Report Date, the Company holds 1,400,110 treasury shares, representing approximately 1.55% of the total number of outstanding Shares, equal to 90,200,000.
+At the Report Date, the Company holds 1,666,187 treasury shares, representing approximately 1.85% of the total number of outstanding Shares, equal to 90,200,000.

-On March 16, 2023, the Board of Directors approved the motion to submit to the Shareholders' Meeting of the Company a new authorisation to purchase and dispose of treasury shares, including in several tranches, pursuant to Articles 2357 and following of the Civil Code and other applicable provisions (further details on the above proposal may be found in the relevant illustrative report, available in the "Governance/Shareholders' Meeting" section of the Company's website) www.garofalohealthcare.com.
+On March 14, 2024, the Board of Directors approved a resolution to submit to the Shareholders' Meeting of the Company a new authorisation to purchase and dispose of treasury shares, pursuant to Articles 2357 and following of the Civil Code and other applicable provisions (further details on the above proposal may be found in the relevant illustrative report, available in the "Governance/Shareholders' Meeting" section of the Company's website) www.garofalohealthcare.com.